Kim Soo-hyun: 2014–2017: International popularity

-In late November 2017, Kim's agency announced that he had completed his five weeks of basic training, placing fourth as an outstanding trainee.
-He was rewarded with a vacation by the division commander and received a self deployment to the 1st Reconnaissance Battalion to continue his duty.

-In February 2019, Kim received an early promotion as a Sergeant for his exceptional conduct in the military.
-Kim was discharged from his military service on July 1, 2019.

-2019–present: Comeback from military
+2019–present: Return to acting

-Kim made headlines in newspapers when he stepped back into his acting career through his special appearances on dramas Hotel del Luna and Crash Landing on You.
+Kim made headlines in news when he returned to his acting career through his special appearances on dramas Hotel del Luna and Crash Landing on You.
 In December 2019, reports surfaced that Kim would be leaving KeyEast to form a new agency with his cousin.
-In January 2020, Kim signed with newly formed entertainment agency Goldmedalist along with actresses Kim Sae-ron and Seo Yea-ji.
+In January 2020, Kim signed with newly formed entertainment agency Gold Medalist.

-In 2020, Kim took on the role of Moon Gang-tae, an orphaned psychiatric aide in the tvN and Netflix broadcast romantic comedy It's Okay to Not Be Okay.
+In 2020, Kim took on the role of Moon Gang-tae, an orphaned psychiatric aide in the tvN broadcast romantic comedy It's Okay to Not Be Okay.
 The series was Kim's first small screen appearance in a lead role after a five-year gap.
-In comparison to his earlier dramas the series lacked lustre in terms of TV viewership ratings.
+In comparison to his previous series, it recorded lesser TV viewership ratings.
 However, it was the most popular show of 2020 on Netflix in South Korea in romance genre.
-The New York Times named It's Okay to Not Be Okay one of "The Best International Shows of 2020," while La Tercera called it "one of the most popular Asian dramas" of 2020.
+The New York Times named It's Okay to Not Be Okay one of "The Best International Shows of 2020", while La Tercera called it "one of the most popular Asian dramas" of 2020.
 S. Poorvaja of The Hindu said of Kim's acting that he brought "Gang-tae alive on screen perfectly — someone whose silent world weariness slowly but steadily progressed to sparkling eyes, smiles and enthusiasm."
-He once again won the Daesang (or "Grand Prize") at the 5th Asia Artist Awards in the television category.
+He won the Daesang (or "Grand Prize") at the 5th Asia Artist Awards in the television category.